Disturbance-adaptive Model Predictive Control for Bounded Average Constraint Violations: Introduction

-To mitigate the conservatism observed in robust MPC, stochastic MPC offers a viable alternative by allowing occasional constraint violations managed through chance constraints with specified probabilities~\cite{mesbah2016stochastic,lorenzen2016constraint,MPCsto_korda2011strongly}.
-For instance, the probability of constraint violation at each time step can be constrained as described in~\cite{MPCsto_korda2011strongly}.
+To mitigate the conservatism observed in robust MPC, stochastic MPC offers a viable alternative by allowing occasional constraint violations managed through chance constraints with specified probabilities~\citep{mesbah2016stochastic,lorenzen2016constraint,MPCsto_korda2011strongly}.
+For instance, the probability of constraint violation at each time step can be constrained as described in~\citet{MPCsto_korda2011strongly}.
 This approach can result in improved control costs compared to robust MPC.
-However, the least-restrictive formulation proposed in~\cite{MPCsto_korda2011strongly} can exhibit conservatism under some conditions, as highlighted in~\cite{korda2012stochastic}.
-To further reduce conservatism, an alternative constraint is to bound instead the number of averaged-over-time state constraint violations.
-This is practically as expressive as chance constraints~\cite{korda2012stochastic} and is commonly used in applications, such as average comfort violations in building climate control~\cite{shi2024disturbance,lian2023adaptive}, and fatigue constraints in wind turbine control~\cite{cannon2009probabilistic}.
+However, the least-restrictive formulation proposed in~\citet{MPCsto_korda2011strongly} can exhibit conservatism under some conditions, as highlighted in~\citet{korda2012stochastic}.
+To further reduce conservatism, an alternative is to impose a bound on the time-averaged state-constraint violations.
+This is practically as expressive as chance constraints~\citep{korda2012stochastic} and is commonly used in applications, such as average comfort violations in building climate control~\citep{shi2026disturbance,lian2023adaptive}, and fatigue constraints in wind turbine control~\citep{cannon2009probabilistic}.

-Despite its potential practicality, the averaged-over-time constraint has not been extensively researched with limited theoretical studies~\cite{korda2012stochastic,oldewurtel2013adaptively,fleming2017time}.
-In~\cite{korda2012stochastic}, the authors modify inequality constraints based on the current average number of violations at each sampling step.
-The resulting method guarantees a probability of average constraint violation using a stochastic invariance method, which requires precise knowledge of the disturbance distribution. \cite{oldewurtel2013adaptively} proposes an online adaptation of constraint tightening based on the observed average constraint violation.
-It establishes an asymptotic bound on the average violation for a specific class of linear systems.
-Similarly, \cite{fleming2017time} designs an inequality constraint adaptation method for linear systems with parameter and external uncertainties.
+Despite its potential practicality, the time-averaged violation bound has not been extensively researched with limited theoretical studies~\citep{korda2012stochastic,oldewurtel2013adaptively,fleming2017time}.
+In~\citet{korda2012stochastic}, the authors modify inequality constraints based on the current average number of violations at each sampling step.
+The resulting method guarantees a probability of average constraint violation using a stochastic invariance method, which requires knowledge of the disturbance distribution. \citet{oldewurtel2013adaptively} propose an online adaptation of constraint tightening based on the observed average constraint violation.
+It establishes an asymptotic bound on the average violation for a specific class of linear systems with one-step controllability.
+Similarly, \citet{fleming2017time} designs an inequality constraint adaptation method for linear systems with parameter and external uncertainties.
 It guarantees a robust average violation bound over any time period under affine state feedback and a specific type of state constraints.